CodedbyChino/devops-exercises/topics/aws/exercises/elastic_ip/exercise.md

 ### Objectives

 1. Write down the public IP of your EC2 instance somewhere and stop & start the instance.
-Does the public IP address is the same? why?
+Is the public IP address the same? why?
 2. Handle this situation so you have the same public IP even after stopping and starting the instance